t41n4/FT-RSA/README.md

 ### **Summary: RSA Data Transmission and Storage Simulation with Third-Party Infrastructure**

-In this personal project, I developed a simulation of secure data transmission using the **RSA (Rivest–Shamir–Adleman)** public-key cryptosystem, with the added complexity of using a third-party infrastructure to store encrypted files and an SQL database to manage RSA keys and file metadata.
+In this course project, I developed a simulation of secure data transmission using the **RSA (Rivest–Shamir–Adleman)** public-key cryptosystem, with the added complexity of using a third-party infrastructure to store encrypted files and an SQL database to manage RSA keys and file metadata.

 The project consists of several key components: